-The U.S. Department of Energy (DOE)’s Wind Technologies Market Report provides an annual overview of trends in the U.S. wind power market.
-You can find the report, a presentation, and a data file on the Files tab, below.
-Additionally, several data visualizations are available in the Data Visualizations tab.
-Highlights of this year’s report include:
+Berkeley Lab’s 2020 update of land-based wind technology data and trends provides an overview of key trends in the U.S. wind power market, with a focus on 2019.
+You can find a data file and presentation on the Files tab, below.
+Additionally, several data visualizations are available on the Visualizations tab.
+Highlights of this year’s update include:

-- Wind energy prices are at historical lows: After topping out at 7¢/kWh for power purchase agreements (PPAs) executed in 2009, the national average price of wind PPAs has dropped to below 2¢/kWh—though this nationwide average is dominated by projects that hail from the lowest-priced Interior region of the country.
-These prices, which are possible in part due to federal tax support, compare favorably to the projected future fuel costs of gas-fired generation.
-Solar PPA prices have declined precipitously, pressuring wind’s competitive position.
+- After topping out at 7¢/kWh for power purchase agreements (PPAs) executed in 2009, the national average price of wind PPAs has dropped to below 2¢/kWh—though this nationwide average is dominated by projects that hail from the low-priced interior of the country, where the wind resource is strongest.
+This sub-2¢/kWh average, which is possible in part due to federal tax support, falls below the projected future fuel costs of gas-fired generation.
+Utility-scale solar PPA prices have also declined precipitously, pressuring wind’s competitive position.

-- The grid-system value of wind has declined over the last decade, but rebounded over the last two years.
-The value of wind in wholesale power markets is impacted by the location of wind plants, their hourly output profiles, and how those characteristics correlate with real-time electricity prices and capacity markets.
-The market value of wind in 2018 was the lowest in the Southwest Power Pool and Texas (average of $17/MWh and $18/MWh, respectively) whereas the highest-value market was New England (at $41/MWh).
-Wind energy prices are generally competitive with these value estimates.
+- The value of wind in wholesale power markets is affected by the location of wind plants, their hourly output profiles, and how those characteristics correlate with real-time electricity prices and capacity markets.
+The market value of wind in 2019 was lowest in the Southwest Power Pool and ERCOT (averaging $15/MWh and $16/MWh, respectively) whereas the highest-value market was CAISO (at $37/MWh).
+Wind energy PPA prices are generally competitive with these value estimates.

-- The domestic supply chain for wind equipment is diverse: For wind projects recently installed in the U.S., domestically manufactured content is highest for nacelle assembly (>90%), towers (75-90%), and blades and hubs (50-70%), but is much lower (<20%) for most components internal to the nacelle.
-Wind sector employment reached a new high of more than 114,000 full-time workers at the end of 2018.
+- For wind projects recently installed in the U.S., domestically manufactured content is highest for nacelle assembly (>90%), towers (65-85%), and blades and hubs (40-70%), but is much lower for most components internal to the nacelle.

-- Continued strong growth in wind capacity is anticipated in the near term: With federal tax incentives still available, various forecasts for the domestic market show expected wind power capacity additions of 9,000-12,000 MW in 2019 and 11,000-15,000 in 2020, with market contraction anticipated beginning in 2021 as those tax incentives are phased out.
+- With federal tax incentives still available, various forecasts for the domestic market show expected wind power capacity additions of more than 10 gigawatts in 2020, with some contraction anticipated in the years ahead as those tax incentives are phased out.